excroll/Technical-analysis-indicators-in-CSharp-language/README.md

 - [x] AwesomeOscilator(Bill Williams)
 - [ ] and more...

-This project was created in Visual Studio 2022, DotNet-6.0.
+This project was created in Visual Studio 2022, DotNet-6.0

 Press debug to run the script

-**Indicators data was tested on Binance spot Tradingview terminal.**
+**Indicators data was tested on Binance spot Tradingview terminal**

 The libraries used for the example where:
 **Binance.Net-8.0.0 -JKorf, CryptoExchange.Net-5.0.0 -JKorf**